 No COVID-19 infection in Vellore

-There were no fresh COVID-19 infections in Vellore district and the total number of cases stood at 57,305 on Monday.
-With a total of 56,142 persons having been discharged, the district does not have active cases.
+There were no fresh COVID-19 infections in Vellore district and the total number of cases stood at 57,309 on Saturday.
+With a total of 56,142 persons having been discharged, the district has four active cases.
 The district’s toll is 1,163.

 No new cases were reported in Ranipet, Tirupattur and Tiruvannamalai districts.
-No active cases in Tiruvannamalai, taking the total number of cases to 66,812.
+No active cases in Tiruvannamalai.

 - Comments will be moderated by The Hindu editorial team.